 In fact, while crafting, you and your kids might want to take a moment to learn some fun facts about this fascinating vegetable:

 - Because of their seed, avocados are considered fruit by botanists.

 - Because of their veggie-like nutrients, avocados are considered vegetables by nutritionists & the USDA.

 - Mexico produces more avocados than any other country.

 - An avocado contains more potassium than a banana.

 My kids loved seeing the inside of an avocado and setting sail while I worked on our meal.
-A word of advice: this craft works best with dry avocado skins, so consider putting the skins aside a few hours before starting the craft.
+A word of advice: this avocado boat craft works best with dry avocado skins, so consider putting the skins aside a few hours before starting the craft.
 This craft is paired with our Southwest Quesadillas Recipe.

 Featured Ingredient: Avocado